Spacesaver’s evidence lockers and compact shelving systems help organize and store crucial evidence.

 These problems were exacerbated by the fact that the department’s outdated floorplan led to an inefficient evidence processing workflow.

 When the department acquired funding for a new building, improving their evidence storage was a top priority.
 Their local Spacesaver consultant worked with them to understand their needs and recommend solutions.

 A design consultant from the nearby Atlanta-based Spacesaver affiliate met with decision-makers multiple times to understand exactly what the department needed to store, what space would be available, and how the agency’s workflows could be streamlined by reconfiguring the space.
 Spacesaver’s design consultants have a thorough understanding of the needs of public safety institutions and are able to act as a liaison between agency staff and the project’s architects and contractors.
 This ensures that even the smallest details are considered in advance.

-Purchasing was simple: The county, as a public entity, was an National Joint Powers Alliance member and was able to fulfill the bid process by simply specifying Spacesaver, an authorized NJPA supplier.
-This video explains how the NJPA works:
+Purchasing was simple: The county, as a public entity, was able to fulfill the bid process by purchasing through Spacesaver’s Sourcewell contract.

 The county’s new evidence storage system is a model of efficiency and accountability.
 The Spacesaver design consultant worked with the sheriff’s office leadership and the project architects at every step along the way to ensure that all scenarios were considered, from short-term storage of biological evidence to longer-term storage of high-value evidence like guns and narcotics.